ChronicMechatronic/Chronic-PrintoSaur/README.md

 # Chronic-PrintoSaur
-Code and stuff used in my Chronic PrintoSaur project
+Code and stuff used in my unipolar 3D printer project